Ungetoastet/Data-Science-Project/README.md

 Data Science Project
 ==============================

 This is a template for your final data science project.
-It offers a structure for your project, but does not have to be followed strictly.
+It offers a structure for your project but does not have to be followed strictly.
 In case your project has different needs, feel free to adapt it.

 Data Sources
 ------------